-Unless you live and work on the downtown peninsula, and can walk 1-2 miles with your groceries, you’ll probably need a car.
+Unless you live and work on the downtown peninsula, and are able to Uber, bus or walk 1-2 miles with your groceries, you may not.
+Otherwise, you’ll probably need a car.
 Like most vibrant cities, parking spots can be scarce.
-Fortunately, it’s easy to walk anywhere on the peninsula.
+Fortunately, the peninsula is compact and walkable.

 The Metro bus is Portland Maine’s public transportation.
 If you’re from a bigger city, you’ll find that buses arrive less frequently than you’re used to.
-UHaul car-share service has about 8 vehicles on the peninsula.
+You can find Turo carshares in town.
 Uber and Lyft operate in Portland, and there are several taxi companies.
-Our airport (PWM) and Transportation Center are both very close to the city (see “Transportlandia” on the map above).
+Our airport (PWM) and Portland Transportation Center are less than 5 miles from the Old Port.
 The Amtrak Downeaster and Concord Trailways bus both loop to Boston several times daily.
 Concord also has a bus to New York City.

-Cycling is a popular way to get around (the Portland Bike Commuters Facebook Group has almost 500 members).
+Cycling is a popular way to get around (the Portland Bike Party has more than 1000 followers).
 Maine has some of the most bike-friendly laws thanks to the efforts of the Bicycle Coalition of Maine.
 You can bike year-round here, although cyclists’ numbers dwindle during our long winters.